Erasmus+ enables international mobility from non-European universities for study, teaching and training purposes.

 - Vietnam: Vietnam National University - University of Science (VNU-HUS) / Hanoi University of Science and Technology (HUST)

-An Erasmus+ Staff Mobility for Lecturers (STA) offers financial and administrative benefits for visiting lecturers:
+An Erasmus+ Staff Mobility for Training (STT) offers financial and administrative benefits for visiting staff:

 - Amount of financial support provided for mobilities at TUM